scikit-video/scikit-video/README.md

-Borrowing coding styles and conventions from scikit-image and scikit-learn, scikit-video is a Python module for video processing built on top of SciPy, Numpy, and libav.
+Borrowing coding styles and conventions from scikit-image and scikit-learn, scikit-video is a Python module for video processing built on top of scipy, numpy, ffmpeg, mediainfo, and libav.

 This project is available under the BSD.

 ##Dependencies:

-- At least one of {ffmpeg, libav}
+- ffmpeg
+- mediainfo
 - python2
 - numpy
 - scipy